A District Transitions Planning Guide

 More than ever before, in order to enable equitable outcomes, district leaders will need to: advocate for additional funding; prioritize and allocate their resources differently; streamline and align district initiatives; utilize new data metrics; engage students, families, school staff and the community as problem-solving partners; disseminate best practices and make sure a system of tiered supports is available for every school.

 How Should This Guide Be Used?
 This guide offers a process for using our Five Ingredients of Systemic Change to take stock of your situation and create a tailored plan that builds on the strengths and realities in your community.
 We recommend the following steps.

-Convene A Transition Team This can be an existing, new or a reconfigured team.
-It should be cross-functional, bringing together district leaders from departments that often work in silos.
-It should represent all segments of your school community – parent leaders, early childhood providers, health providers and community partners – and reflect your school’s demographics.
-Be sure the team includes educators with expertise in special education services, English Language Learners and general education.
+Convene a Transition Team This can be an existing, new or reconfigured team.
+It should be cross-functional, bringing together district leaders from departments that may not often work together.
+The team ideally represents all segments of your district (instruction, student support, family engagement, data management, special education, and Title I) along with members of your community (parent leaders, early childhood providers, health providers and community partners) and reflect your school’s demographics.

-Review the Five Ingredients Of Systemic Change Ask team members to review the description of the key ingredients so they understand how each needs to be adapted during the Covid-19 era.
+Review the Five Key Ingredients of Systemic Change Prior to the meeting, ask team members to review the guide and the description of the key ingredients so they understand how each needs to be adapted during the Covid-19 era.
 Click on the key ingredients below to learn more.

-Communicate Your Plans with Your School Community Share your capacity building priorities and activities with the entire school community so everyone can understand how the school is responding to current realities and learn how they can participate.
+Communicate Your Priorities to Your School Community Share your capacity building priorities and activities with the entire school community so everyone can understand how the district is responding to current realities and learn how they can participate.
 See this resource page for tips.